dhruvshah08/Lip-reading-/README.md

 according to the needs of the user.
 Moreover, most proposals lip-read word-by word and we did this process by a sentenceby-sentence basis.
 We hope to cater to people with disabilities, a focus not employed before.
 We created our own dataset to test this framework.
 Our dataset focuses on 2 languages- Hindi and English.
 Furthermore, we cater to mixed-language speech recognition as well.

-The project is made using android studio, java and python
+The project is made using android studio, java and python and is made by fine-tuning with Meta's Avhubert model.

 Dataset link - https://drive.google.com/drive/folders/1Qvrs0I6Nz84yOmSfrnIctcII8cM2LfRs?usp=sharing